Introduced by Rep. Jeff Irwin D-Ann Arbor on October 19, 2011

 To consolidate and reduce the number of judges in Michigan courts, as recommended by the state Supreme Court and the State Court Administrative Office.
 This is one of a number of such bills, and affects a number of counties throughout the state.
+Official Text and Analysis.

-Referred to the House Judiciary Committee on October 19, 2011.
+Referred to the House Judiciary Committee on October 19, 2011

-Reported in the House on December 7, 2011, with the recommendation that the substitute (H-1) be adopted and that the bill then pass.
+With the recommendation that the substitute (H-1) be adopted and that the bill then pass.

-The substitute passed by voice vote in the House on December 14, 2011.
+The substitute passed by voice vote in the House on December 14, 2011

 To require a bill that also reduces the number of Court of Appeal judges from 28 to 24 to become law before this bill can, and also require a number of other regular court consolidation bills to become law.